 - a.
 This Agreement may be terminated by either party upon thirty (30) days written notice to the other party without cause. - b.
-This Agreement may be terminated by the SCHOOL DISTRICT in the event of a material breach by SERVICE PROVIDER, upon three (3) days' written notice from the SCHOOL DISTRICT to SERVICE PROVIDER. - 9.
-CONFIDENTIALITY: SERVICE PROVIDER, his/her employees, and/or agents agree that all information obtained in connection with the services provided for in this Agreement is deemed confidential information. - 10.
+This Agreement may be terminated by the School District in the event of a material breach by SERVICE PROVIDER, upon three (3) days' written notice from the School District to SERVICE PROVIDER. - CONFIDENTIALITY: SERVICE PROVIDER, her employees, and/or agents agree that all information obtained in connection with the services provided for in this Agreement is deemed confidential information. - 10.
 HIPAA: Both parties to this Agreement understand that they may receive and/or come into contact with protected health information as defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 The Parties hereby acknowledge their respective responsibilities pursuant to HIPAA and, if necessary, shall execute a Business Associate Agreement in connection with such responsibilities. - 11.
-INDEMNIFICATION and HOLD HARMLESS PROVISION: SERVICE PROVIDER further agrees that he/she shall defend, indemnify and hold harmless SCHOOL DISTRICT, its officers, directors, agents and employees for all loss, costs, damages and expenses, including attorneys' fees, judgments, fines and amounts paid in settlement in connection with a terminated, pending or completed action, suit or proceeding arising from any act, error or omission, misstatement, misleading statement, neglect or breach of duties by SERVICE PROVIDER or any of his/her officers, directors, agents or employees taken or made with respect to this Agreement. - 12.
-INSURANCE PROVISION: SERVICE PROVIDER shall maintain Professional Errors and Omissions Insurance: \$1,000,000 per occurrence/\$2,000,000 aggregate for the acts of the PROVIDER performed in connection with his/her duties hereunder. - 13.
-DISCRIMINATION: Services provided pursuant to this Agreement shall be provided without regard to race, creed, color, sex, sexual orientation, national origin, religion, age or disability. - 14.
-GOVERNING LAW: This Agreement shall be covered by the laws of the State of New York.
+INDEMNIFICATION and HOLD HARMLESS PROVISION: SERVICE PROVIDER further agrees that she shall defend, indemnify and hold harmless School District, its officers, directors, agents and employees for all loss, costs, damages and expenses, including attorneys' fees, judgments, fines and amounts paid in settlement in connection with a terminated, pending or completed action, suit or proceeding arising from any act, error or omission, misstatement, misleading statement, neglect or breach of duties by SERVICE PROVIDER or any of her officers, directors, agents or employees taken or made with respect to this Agreement. - 12.
+INSURANCE PROVISION: SERVICE PROVIDER agrees to maintain Professional Errors and Omissions Insurance in the minimum amount of \$1,000,000 per occurrence and \$3,000,000 in the aggregate during the term of this Agreement.
+SERVICE PROVIDER will provide the School District with a certificate of insurance attesting to the purchase of professional liability insurance in the amounts required by this paragraph and naming the School District as additional insured.